 Over the years, a considerable number of young internet entrepreneurs have moved on from startups they founded and we once associated them with.
 Below are eight of them which recently came under our radar.

 Chika Uwazie might not be the founder of the HR firm Talentbase, but following her return to Nigeria from the UK in 2015, she has lead operations for the startup.

-Today, the startup has seemingly fell off the radar The platform is still operational, albeit in stealth mode.
-Chika who we know to be the CEO is not involved in the day-to-day running of Talentbase.
+Today, the startup has seemingly fallen off the radar.
+It is still operational though, albeit in stealth mode.
+Chika, who we know to be the CEO, is not involved in the day-to-day running of Talentbase.
 Shockingly, she is now with EnterFive as its COO.

 Perhaps it's safe to assume that Chika has abandoned ship completely; her LinkedIn profile aptly describes Talentbase as her previous engagement.